shivankmishra/bheema/about.md

 img: bheema-2.PNG
 ---

-Shivank is graduate student of Information Science at UIUC.
-He is aspiring to be a Deep Learning Engineer.
+Hi!
+I am Shivank and I am aspiring to be a Deep Learning Engineer.

-His research interests are in Computer Vision, Reinforcement Learning, NLP, Data Compression
+My research interests are in Computer Vision, Reinforcement Learning, NLP, Data Compression.

+I like to play fútbol, and workout when I can.
+I also like to learn flamenco style guitar.

 <iframe class="video" src="https://www.youtube.com/watch?v=vT1JzLTH4G4&t=11s" frameborder="0" allowfullscreen></iframe>